I’m looking to sell my house fast. What should I know?

 Click here for a quick down-and-dirty analysis of your home value.

 The answer to this question depends greatly on the home, the property it’s on, the location, and the amount of money you need to net from the sale.
 Remember, there is a price at which almost any home will sell quickly.
-The real question is are you willing to accept that price?
+The real question is whether you are willing to accept that price.
 Let’s take a look at some quick home sale tips and tricks that can be used in almost any real estate market.

-Understand the options.
-In the post-Amazon world, consumers are accustomed to having a litany of choices for every decision.
+- Understand the options: In the post-Amazon world, consumers are accustomed to having a litany of choices for every decision.
 Why should selling a home quickly be any different?
 The truth is, it’s not.
-Today, sellers can find buyers through traditional channels, Ibuyers, auctions, investors, and can choose to represent themselves in a For Sale By Owner transaction, or hire a licensed Realtor.
+Today, sellers can find buyers through traditional channels, such as Ibuyers, auctions, and investors, and they can choose to represent themselves in a For Sale By Owner transaction or hire a licensed realtor.

-Hire A Real Estate Expert: In a tight housing market, a home could be prepped for sale, listed, and under contract in 72 hrs or less.
-If the seller hired a top notch licensed Realtor.
-In many cases a cash offer can be obtained for full retail value on the first day on market, and the sale could close in as few as 10 days later.
-In this instance, a quick home sale can be achieved via a traditional Agent who understands the market and your home value, and has a database of interested buyers who are ready and willing to act.
+- Hire A Real Estate Expert: In a tight housing market, a home could be prepped for sale, listed, and under contract in 72 hrs or less if the seller hired a top-notch licensed Realtor.
+In many cases, a cash offer can be obtained for full retail value on the first day on the market, and the sale could close as few as 10 days later.
+In this instance, a quick home sale can be achieved via a traditional Agent who understands the market and your home value and has a database of interested buyers who are ready and willing to act.

-Auction Your Home: Auction companies like Auction.Com, Conciergeauctions, Williamsauctions.com are also quick sale options.
-While most auction companies specialize in selling distressed property.
+- Auction Your Home: Auction companies like Auction.com, Conciergeauctions, and Williamsauctions.com are also quick sale options.
+At the same time, most auction companies specialize in selling distressed property.
 Concierge Auctions is an example of a company specializing in the sale of extremely high-end and luxury properties.
 In general, auction companies will market your home to a pool of interested buyers for a predetermined time.
-Typically the marketing window is 30 days.
+Typically, the marketing window is 30 days.
 They will then open the property up for live and online bids.
 The highest bidder who exceeds your minimum acceptable bid will purchase and close on the home.
 The auction company will generally perform this service for a fee of up to 10% of the sales price.
-The auction fees are only charged on the successful sale of the property so the risk is minimal to the seller.
-This service can sometimes yield decent results but primarily for distressed properties and the extreme high end of the luxury market.
+The auction fees are only charged on the successful sale of the property, so the risk to the seller is minimal.
+This service can sometimes yield decent results, but it is primarily for distressed properties and the extremely high end of the luxury market.

 For Sale By Owner?
-With the free flow of information and technology today more and more homeowners are trying to go it alone when it comes to selling their home.
-A FSBO, or For Sale By Owner is a process that has been around for a long time.
-It typically involves putting a FSBO sign in the front yard, putting together some marketing, like an ad on Facebook, and working with a local title company to handle the escrow, title insurance, and contract processing.
-Since only about 10% of these sales actually close and usually result in an extremely long marketing time, (over 200 days), it is not recommended to attempt this method when in need of a quick home sale.
+With the free flow of information and technology today, more and more homeowners are trying to go it alone when it comes to selling their homes.
+A FSBO, or For Sale By Owner, is a process that has been around for a long time.
+It typically involves putting an FSBO sign in the front yard, putting together some marketing, like an ad on Facebook, and working with a local title company to handle the escrow, title insurance, and contract processing.
+Since only about 10% of these sales actually close and usually result in an extremely long marketing time (over 200 days), it is not recommended to attempt this method when in need of a quick home sale.

 Is it a good idea to sell my house to cash home buyers?

-Consider An IBuyer: By now everyone has heard the term Ibuyer.
-These are essentially high tech marketing companies that offer a quick cash transaction with a flexible closing window.
-This option has become more popular recently due to a booming market and a diverse array of ways to sell a house.
-While every service has some unique features, essentially the process is the same.
+Consider an iBuyer: By now, everyone has heard the term iBuyer.
+These are essentially high-tech marketing companies that offer a quick cash transaction with a flexible closing window.
+This option has become more popular recently due to a booming market and diverse ways to sell a house.
+While every service has some unique features, essentially, the process is the same.
 The company pays cash for your home.
-When you move out they market and sell it for more money.
+When you move out, they market and sell it for more money.
 Obviously, they are only able to do this if they pay you less for your home than it is worth on the open market.
-There are many automated services currently offering to buy your home, and many can do so quickly and efficiently.
-Just remember that they are not bound by a code of ethics and are not representing your best interests.
-They are working on behalf of themselves, and only make money when they pay you less than they can sell it for later.
+Many automated services are currently offering to buy your home, and many can do so quickly and efficiently.
+Remember that a code of ethics does not bind them or represent your best interests.
+They are working on their own and only make money when they pay you less than they can sell it for later.

 How to sell my house fast for cash?

-Sell To An Investor: Like Ibuyers, traditional investors are looking to make a profit on your home.
-However, a long term investor will typically pay more for a home than an investor looking to make quick cash on a flip sale.
+Sell To An Investor: Like iBuyers, traditional investors are looking to make a profit on your home.
+However, a long-term investor will typically pay more for a home than an investor looking to make quick cash on a flip sale.
 While an Ibuyers model is to buy and sell immediately, a rental property investor is in it for the long haul.
-They will often not only pay you cash and close quickly, but they will often offer you the ability to rent the home back for a period of time to give you the flexibility you need to make arrangements for the next stage of your life.
-An experienced licensed Realtor will often know investors that might be interested in your home.
+They will often not only pay you cash and close quickly, but they will also offer you the ability to rent the home back for a period of time to give you the flexibility you need to make arrangements for the next stage of your life.
+An experienced licensed Realtor will often know investors who might be interested in your home.

 Short Sale

-A short sale is when you need to sell your house but the property is no longer worth as much as is due on the mortgage.
-Often referred to as “being underwater on your house”, can be stressful, especially if you need to change your life situation quickly (hence the sale).
-In this instance, the buyer of the property will have to be a third party, and the proceeds go directly to your lender.
-Similarly, the lender must agree to forgive the difference of the house note since the proceeds will be less than the outstanding debt.
-If the bank is threatening to foreclose, obtaining a short sale contract to sell your home can provide quick relief.
+A short sale is when you need to sell your house, but the property is no longer worth as much as is due on the mortgage.
+Often referred to as “being underwater on your house”, it can be stressful, especially if you need to change your life situation quickly (hence the sale).
+In this instance, the buyer of the property will have to be a third party, and the proceeds will go directly to your lender.
+Similarly, the lender must agree to forgive the difference in the house note since the proceeds will be less than the outstanding debt.
+If the bank is threatening to foreclose, obtaining a short-sale contract to sell your home can provide quick relief.

-A licensed realtor, who is an experienced short sale expert, is required in this type of transaction.
-The Agent will quickly list the property, typically below market value to ensure an immediate offer.
+A licensed realtor who is an experienced short-sale expert is required for this type of transaction.
+The Agent will quickly list the property, typically below market value, to ensure an immediate offer.
 They will then negotiate on your behalf with the lender to accept a short sale for the home.
-Once the bank agrees to consider the short sale, they immediately postpone the foreclosure.
+Once the bank agrees to consider the short sale, it immediately postpones the foreclosure.
 This gives you much-needed time to plan for the future.
 A bank is typically willing to proceed with the sale if you can prove financial hardship and inability to pay the remaining balance.
 This makes sense for the bank as the foreclosure process is costly.
-Once they foreclose on a property they have to insure, market, maintain, and sell the home to someone else.
-If those costs exceed what they can net from a short sale they will approve it and move on.
+Once they foreclose on a property, they have to insure, market, maintain, and sell the home to someone else.
+If those costs exceed what they can net from a short sale, they will approve it and move on.
 Remember: A short sale is a lengthy process, but it can quickly provide relief from foreclosure.

 Can I sell my home if it’s in an active foreclosure?